 Rather than hopping into a bath or shower, cats continuously groom themselves.
 They’re not just being vain, though.
 Cats keep themselves clean as a matter of survival.

-Quite understandably, a cat worries that if they can smell prey, predators can smell them.
-Cats are born hunters, but they’re far from the top of the food chain.
+A cat worries that if they can smell prey, predators can smell them.
+Cats are born hunters, but they’re not top of the food chain.
 This is why you’ll notice that feral cats are always meticulously groomed.

 If your cat smells far from fresh, there will be something wrong.
 A feline will never let their standards of hygiene drop without good reason.
 What’s more, the smell of a cat can fill a home.

 My Cats Smells Bad

 If a cat smells terrible, it isn’t their fault.
 If there is a distinct and unwelcome aroma emitting from your cat, see your vet.
 What’s equally important is understanding why your cat smells.
 There are various potential explanations, as PetMD explains.

 - Bad breath is common in cats with dental troubles.
 A cat with a toothache will be in pain.

 - Smelly skin is due to a skin condition.
 This may be a temporary flare-up due to an allergy.

 - Stinky ears suggest that your cat has an ear infection.
 You can treat this at home.
 However, there may be an underlying medical explanation for the ailment.